Edoxaban (By mouth)

 - Increased risk for blood clots in your spine or back after a spinal procedure

-- Do not stop using this medicine suddenly without asking your doctor.
+- Do not suddenly stop using this medicine without asking your doctor first.
 You risk of stroke is higher if you stop using this medicine suddenly.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.